serdarburakguneri/scooter-renting/README.md

 I want to create myself some distributed system problems and solve them by playing with rabbitMQ.

+Each app have more information in their readme files.

 The image below shows a high level architecture.